elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 <p><a href="https://vimeo.com/495762735">A Quick Tour of the ORCID Record</a> from <a href="https://vimeo.com/orcidvideos">ORCID</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 !!! example "Exercise"
-    Learning experience: Read the case studies below to see some examples of how PIDs are used for training materials
+    Learning experience: Read the case studies below to see some examples of how PIDs are used for training materials.
+After, think critically about your material and which case would fit your need better.
+You can right down, creat a schema, etc.

 !!! info